Kyle F. Zelner

 Department Chair and Associate Professor

 Dr. Zelner teaches courses in the history of colonial and Revolutionary America, early American war and society, social history methodology, and history methods and writing.
 In 2011, he was awarded the Excellence in University Teaching Award for his distinguished record teaching both graduate and undergraduate students.
 Dr. Zelner became Chair of the History Department in 2013.
-Zelner is also a Senior Fellow of the Center for the Study of War & Society at Southern Miss and was the program committee coordinator for the 2013 Annual Meeting of the Society for Military History.
+Zelner is a co-director of the Dale Center for the Study of War & Society at Southern Miss and was the program committee coordinator for the 2013 Annual Meeting of the Society for Military History.
 Dr. Zelner was elected a lifetime member of the Colonial Society of Massachusetts in 2011, becoming the only scholar in the state honored with that distinction.